knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Remember: extra money is a good problem to have.

-1. Using your operating budget and timelines as guides, determine the ideal project scope, then reduce it by half.
+1. Using your operating budget and timelines as guides, determine the ideal project scope[^10], then reduce it by half.
 This is your scope for *this phase*.

 	* A focused project is more likely to be successful, and there will always be time for more phases later.